-The Group's policy and payment of creditors will continue unchanged in the next financial year.
+Details of the Group's policy and payment of creditors is disclosed on page 16.
+This policy will continue unchanged in the next financial year.

 Charitable and Political Donations

 During the year, the Group made no charitable or political donations.